medkahri/medkahri/README.md

 - 👋 Hi, I’m Mohamed Taher Kahri
-- 👀 I’m interested in machine learning and Android development
+- 👀 I’m interested in web and Android development
-- 🌱 I’m currently learning Machine Learning android development
+- 🌱 I’m currently learning Spring Boot and Angular
-- 💞️ I’m looking for an internship
+- 💞️ I’m looking for an end of study internship
 - 📫 How to reach me : email ✉️ : kahrimedtaher@gmail.com

 <!---